 Section 65000 et. seq. of the Government Code is referred to as the Planning and Zoning Law.
 As described in the General Plan Guidelines, each general plan must contain the seven elements mandated by state law (Section 65302).
 A jurisdiction may adopt additional "optional" elements on topics which it deems necessary.
 All elements of the general plan have equal weight; no one element is superior to another.
 The general plan consists of objectives, policies, and diagrams that establish the county's vision of its future pattern of land uses.
 The various parts of the general plan must be internally consistent (GC Section 65860), so that no portion of the general plan contradicts or undercuts another.
 Objectives, policies and diagrams, for example, must be consistent across the elements.
-Often, this is best served by avoiding redundant objectives and policies among the elements.
 The general plan is a policy document.
 It is not regulatory, so it depends upon local regulations such as zoning and subdivision ordinances for its implementation.
 Recognizing the primacy of the general plan, California planning law requires all counties and cities to approve zoning(\), specific plans, subdivisions, development agreements, and capital improvement projects only when consistent with the adopted general plan.